shimming-toolbox/shimming-toolbox/docs/source/2_getting_started/1_installation.rst

 Ensure that you have ``dcm2niix`` installed on your system.

+You will also need to install `FSL <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation>`__ using Python 2.

 To install the development version of shimming-toolbox, clone shimming-toolbox's repository (you will need to have Git installed on your system):